code4it-dev/c4it-hugo/content/architecture-note/015-error-management-trio/index.md

 There are too many errors to manage and too much effort to cover everything!

 How can we cover everything?
-Well, it's impossible: for every action we take to prevent an error, a new one may occur.
+Well, it's impossible: **for every action we take to prevent an error, a new one may occur**.

 Let's jump back to the example we saw for handling validation errors (using a new service that tries to fix the message).
-What if the ValidationFixesManager service is down or the message queue is unreachable?
+What if the *ValidationFixesManager* service is down or the message queue is unreachable?
 We tried to solve a problem, but we ended up with two more to be managed!

 Let me introduce a practical approach to help you decide what needs to be addressed.

-Step 1: list all the errors you can think of.
+**Step 1: list all the errors you can think of**.
 Create a table to list all the possible errors that you expect they can happen.

 You can add a column to describe the category the error falls into, as well as a Probability and Impact on the system column with a value (in this example, Low, Medium and High) that represents the probability that this error occurs and the impact it has on the overall application.